Irene-nandy/Pitch/README.md

 Project Author
 IRENE KASIVA.
 ## Description
 In life, you only have 60 seconds to impress someone.
 1 minute can make or break you.
-How do we make sure that you use your 1 minute to actually say something meaningful?The task is to create an application that allows users to use that one minute wisely -->
+How do we make sure that you use your 1 minute to actually say something meaningful?The task is to create an application that allows users to use that one minute wisely..

 ## Behaviour.
 With this application, a user will be able to: